jveilleux/FarmFreshWeb/case-study-baw-baw-food-hub.md

 ## The Future

 The hub has just recently relocated to a larger warehouse in Warragul, which has more space and refrigeration facilities.
 With this new location come new opportunities to grow in size and scope.
-However, the hub recognises that at each stage of growth different constraints become the limiting factor, and viability means something different at each stage.
+However, the hub recognizes that at each stage of growth different constraints become the limiting factor, and viability means something different at each stage.
 For instance, when shifting from a low rent space to a higher rent warehouse, the required number of orders to break even rises.
 And similarly, as the hub accepts more orders their truck will soon reach capacity, demanding a rethink of their logistics and distribution methods.
 For Baw Baw, they foresee that soon in order to continue expanding the number of orders they process each week, it will become necessary to start a second delivery day.
 This is an exciting prospect for the hub, who relishes in seeing more producers selling locally, and more customers learning about and enjoying the region’s quality produce.